flickerbox/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 tags: ['company', 'community']
 ---

 We're continuing our monthly release cadence and blog updates at[ ClickHouse, Inc](https://clickhouse.com/blog/en/2021/clickhouse-inc/).
+We would like to thank the 125 committers for their contribution of 2,460 commits.
 Let's highlight some of these new exciting new capabilities in 21.12:

 ## Bool data type